Akbar Hashemi Rafsanjani

-During his 40-year tenure, Rafsanjani amassed a large amount of power serving as the speaker of parliament, Commander-in-Chief during the Iran–Iraq War, President, and chose Ali Khamenei as the supreme leader of Iran.
-His powerful role and control over Iranian politics earned him the name "Akbar Shah".
+During his 40-year tenure, Rafsanjani amassed a large amount of power serving as the speaker of parliament, Commander-in-Chief during the Iran–Iraq War, president, and chose Ali Khamenei as the Supreme Leader of Iran.

-Rafsanjani became president of Iran after winning the 1989 election.
+Rafsanjani became President of Iran after winning the 1989 election.
 He served another term by winning the election in 1993.
 In the 2005 election he ran for a third term in office, placing first in the first round of elections but ultimately losing to rival Mahmoud Ahmadinejad in the run-off.
 He and his family faced political isolation for their support of the opposition in 2009.
 Rafsanjani entered the race for the 2013 presidential election, but he was disqualified by the Guardian Council.
 With Hassan Rouhani's election, in which Rafsanjani openly supported him, the Rafsanjani family gradually recovered their political reputation.
 Rafsanjani died in 2017, following a heart attack, in a hospital in Tehran at the age of 82.
 Although government officials attributed his death to cardiac arrest, his sudden death prompted speculation that he had been assassinated.
 His family strongly asserted that he had been murdered.
 Further investigation revealed that his body was highly radioactive.